LoveDaisy/ice_halo_sim/cpp/README.md

 ## TODO list

+* Add a feature: render halo with given optical path(s), rather than all possible paths.
 * Use OpenCL / OpenGL / CUDA to accelerate.
 Since I've seen good enough performance with a simple threading pool implemented by myself, I doubt the margin to more improvements.
 * Write a (web) GUI for these code.